nicocesar/epm-lll-compiler/README.md

 ## Usage

-ethcomp -asm FILE  -- to compile to assembly ethcomp FILE       -- to compile to bytecode
+ethcomp --asm FILE  -- to compile to assembly ethcomp FILE       -- to compile to bytecode

 ## License